Table of Contents

 By Tilak B. Thapa Magar

-As Nepal welcomed 2026, a group of Kathmandu-based tourism entrepreneurs chose to celebrate in a meaningful and unique way.
-Instead of bright city lights, crowded parties, and loud music, they sought the calm of the hills, the warmth of local communities, and the golden glow of sunrise at Sailung, known as the Land of a Hundred Hills in Dolakha District.
+At the start of 2026, tourism entrepreneurs from Kathmandu chose to celebrate differently.
+Instead of city parties and loud music, they sought peace in the hills, the warmth of local communities, and Sailung’s tranquil sunrise in Dolakha District.

-The journey was organised by Paryatan Sahayatri Sahakari Sanstha, a cooperative run by tourism entrepreneurs of Nepal.
-This cooperative works to promote rural and domestic tourism, support local communities, and create travel experiences that are both enjoyable and responsible.
+Paryatan Sahayatri Sahakari Sanstha, a cooperative led by tourism entrepreneurs in Nepal, organized the trip.
+The cooperative aims to promote rural and domestic tourism, support local communities, and offer travel experiences that are both enjoyable and responsible.

-For this journey, more than sixty participants, including entrepreneurs, spouses, and family members, travelled in two buses and one Hiace.
-The tour lasted 1 night and 2 days, departing Kathmandu on 2 January and returning on 3 January 2026, offering the chance to celebrate the New Year, enjoy rural hospitality, and explore the tourism potential of Sailung.
+Over sixty people joined, including entrepreneurs, spouses, and family.
+They travelled in two buses and a Hiace for a one-night, two-day tour, leaving Kathmandu on 2 January and returning on 3 January 2026.
+The trip celebrated the New Year, rural hospitality, and Sailung’s tourism potential.

-Over the two days, the trip became more than a celebration.
-It was a lesson in community, fellowship, and caring for nature—essential elements of meaningful travel.
+In two days, the trip grew into more than a celebration.
+It became a lesson in community, friendship, and caring for nature—key aspects of meaningful travel.

 The Journey from Kathmandu

-The convoy left Kathmandu at 7:00 am on 2 January 2026, driving approximately 140 kilometres (87 miles) through winding valleys, terraced fields, and small villages.
-The journey took about 7–8 hours, gradually leaving behind the city’s noise and traffic, and easing into the peaceful hills.
+The group left Kathmandu at 7:00 am on 2 January 2026 and travelled 140 kilometres (87 miles) through winding valleys, terraced fields, and small villages.
+The journey lasted 7–8 hours, moving away from city noise into the peaceful hills.

-Along the route, rivers meandered through valleys, terraces climbed the hillsides, and villages dotted the green landscape.
-The journey reminded everyone that the road itself can be as rewarding as the destination.
+Along the way, rivers wound through valleys, terraces covered the hillsides, and villages dotted the green landscape.
+The trip reminded everyone that the journey can be just as rewarding as the destination.

 Overnight at Kalapani